Are you looking for the best secured credit card to rebuild your credit in Canada? You’re in the right place.

 10. Koho Prepaid Card

-KOHO Prepaid Card is a no-fee card with a $40,000 maximum balance.
-In addition to 1.2% interest on your balance, the card offers 0.5% cashback on your purchases.
+KOHO Prepaid Card is a no-fee card with a $50,000 maximum balance.
+The card offers 1% cash back on eligible purchases and 0.5% cashback on every other purchase.

 When you make purchases with the card, you can choose to roundup your purchases to the nearest dollar and save using the KOHO RoundUp feature.